-In a way, making this film is an attempt to connect with myself, to connect with the emotions I mask and sometimes am not even fully aware of, and hopefully to share this experience with an audience.
-Everyone has a desire to belong in the world and has their own stories about masking feelings in order to fit in, move ahead, or protect themselves.
-Compartmentalization can be an invaluable skill, but there is also strength in vulnerability, filled with pain, freedom, and uncharted territory.
+In a way, making this film is an attempt to connect with myself, to connect with the emotions I mask and sometimes am not even aware of, and hopefully to share this experience with an audience.
+Compartmentalization can be an invaluable skill and survival tactic, but there is also strength in vulnerability, filled with pain, freedom, and uncharted territory.

 I look forward to sharing MILLER & SON with you!